michalkmet/xp-orange-berlin-clock/NOTES.md

 - ✅ DONE UAT1.7: When I pass time '00:00:22', then I should see 'Y\nOOOO\nOOOO\nOOOOOOOOOOO\nOOOO'
 - ✅ DONE UAT1.8: When I pass time '00:00:29', then I should see '0\nOOOO\nOOOO\nOOOOOOOOOOO\nOOOO'
 - ✅ DONE UAT1.9: When I pass time '00:00:59', then I should see '0\nOOOO\nOOOO\nOOOOOOOOOOO\nOOOO'
-- ⚠ TODO UAT1.10: When I pass time '00:00:00', then I should see 'Y\nOOOO\nOOOO\nOOOOOOOOOOO\nOOOO'
+- ✅ DONE UAT1.10: When I pass time '00:00:00', then I should see 'Y\nOOOO\nOOOO\nOOOOOOOOOOO\nOOOO'